Certificate in Research Administration

 Gain a foundational understanding of research administration practices, policies and resources at the UW.
 This Certificate Program will support campus departments and central units to align practices, share expertise across units, and support UW learners in forging career pathways for themselves.

 Who should pursue this Certificate?

 The certificate can be useful to all audiences.
-Experienced administrators may want to refresh their knowledge in foundational areas covered by the certificate while staff who are new to research administration, or staff with experience in research administration elsewhere who are new to the UW can establish a solid foundation of knowledge on which to build on their careers in research administration at the UW.
+Experienced administrators may want to refresh their knowledge in foundational areas covered by the certificate while staff who are new to research administration, or staff with experience in research administration elsewhere but who are new to the UW, can establish a solid foundation of knowledge on which to build on their careers in research administration at the UW.

 Six Steps to Completing the Certificate

 - Review the certificate curriculum guide webpage to understand the requirements for the Certificate in Research Administration.
 Note that as of July 6, 2024, due to FT impacts, requirements may be changing.

 - Enroll in the Certificate in Research Administration by registering on the CORE registration page.

 - Use the CORE Certificate Curriculum Planner to track learning.
 (Note: The CORE Certificate Curriculum Planner used to track course registrations and completions is unavailable until certificate updates are finalized.)

 - Register for coursework through the CORE registration page.